probmods/probmods2/chapters/mixture-models.md

 }))
 ~~~~

 However `residuals(probs)` returns the same, random, residuals each time.
-It makes sense to sample it only once -- and why not sample the residuals directly?
+It makes sense to compute it only once -- and why not sample the residuals directly?
 Since we know that the residual probability is simply a number between 0 and 1, we could do something like:

 ~~~~
 var residuals = repeat(3, function(){beta(1,1)}).concat([1.0])